 Proper inspection of the machine before usage is important to try and keep malfunctions from happening while running the machine.
 Equipment that fails during use can pose as a risk for injuries.
 It can be due to hydraulic failures or something else.

 Property damage while using heavy equipment can happen very easily, that is one reason proper walk around inspections should be done.
 This is an accident that can be avoided and can make employers have to pay out extra money.
 The damages can range from cars that were not seen by the operator to buildings being hit.

 When you are an operator of a piece of heavy equipment, it is important to do so responsibly.
 It is a machine that can harm people or do damage to objects if not done correctly.
 Following the safety practices that have been given to you is advised.

 Doing thorough inspections of your heavy equipment before use is important.
 Make sure that all areas are working correctly and there aren’t any obvious problems.
+Construction equipment management software can help with this by providing workers a specific inspection checklist to follow on their mobile device.
 You should never run equipment if a problem is found, it can result in damage to something or even someone getting hurt.

 2. Inspect Surroundings